 Oven Cleaner: This is for hardcore stains and only for white bathtubs.
 Spray the stains with oven cleaner and let it sit for two hours.
 Rinse thoroughly.

 Salt: This is a dedicated solution for the yellow spots.
 Mix up a solution of salt and turpentine in equal parts.
 Remember to use rubber gloves.
 Use the mix over the discoloration and then rinse.

 Shampoo: Well, yes, the closest cleaning ingredient for your bathtub.
 This is especially useful over soap scum, just apply it over the scum and scrub it with a cloth.
 Rinse it clean!

-Vinegar: The best friend of the baking soda.
+Vinegar: The best friend of baking soda.
 This is the best way to shine back your porcelain bathtub.
 Use with vinegar in a cloth and scrub your bathtub then rinse with cold water.
-If there are stains that are really hard to remove, pour in 3 cups white vinegar under running hot tap water.
+If there are stains that are really hard to remove, pour in 3 cups of white vinegar under running hot tap water.
 Fill the tub up over the stains and allow it to soak.
 Four hours should be enough.
 Drain the water and scrub off the stains.

 These ingredients are easy to find and very effective.
 Do you know any other ingredient useful for maintaining a clean bathtub?
 Let us know!

 Frequently Asked Questions